hackmdio/codimd/README.md

 Configuration files
 ---
-There are some configs you need to change in below files
+There are some configs you need to change in the files below
 ```
 ./config.json			--- for server settings
 ./public/js/common.js	--- for client settings